 The determination, at least from a legal standpoint when it comes to internships, is not whether or not you are being paid money (though many interns are paid), it is determined by the relationship with the business.
 Under the law, interns are considered an at-risk employee of the company and need to dress and behave accordingly.

-In fact, if you are an employer considering offering internships be sure to research the laws in your state because you may be required to pay the intern, collect/pay taxes on their behalf, and you may even be required to have worker's compensation insurance in place throughout the duration of the internship.
+In fact, if you are an employer considering offering internships, be sure to research the laws in your state because you may be required to pay the intern, collect/pay taxes on their behalf, and you may even be required to have worker's compensation insurance in place throughout the duration of the internship.

-Interns Represent the Company's Image
+Represent the Company's Image

 Just like all other employees, interns also represent the company's image in how they dress and present themselves in the business environment to other workers, clients, and customers.
 Showing up in sneakers and jeans sends a message to others that you are not serious about representing the company and are not there to contribute and learn in meaningful ways.

-Interns Are Not Students on Loan
+Not Students on Loan

-Interns should not consider themselves "students on loan" and need to adhere to the company's dress code.
+Interns should not consider themselves "students on loan" and should adhere to the company's dress code.
 That is, the office (or other work) environment is not an extension of your college campus life.
 If you are not certain about the dress code, ask your boss or a human resources representative.

 If there is no formal dress code, look at the style of dress other men and women in the company wear to work each day.
 If everyone is wearing sandals, you probably can too.
 But if only one or two out of the remaining employees is casually dressed, go with what the majority is wearing.

-Don't Try to Stand Out By Bucking the System
+Don't Try to Stand out by Bucking the System

 One of the biggest complaints from employees about interns stems from the way interns dress.
 Interns that wear casual or revealing clothing that might be fine on the college campus do not fit into the office environment.